argonautproject/scheduling/source/pages/patient-scheduling.md

 ---

-{% include img.html img="diagrams/Slide37.png" caption="Figure:  Prefetching Open Slots" %}
+{% include img.html img="diagrams/Slide37.png" caption="Prefetching Open Slots" %}

-{% include img.html img="diagrams/Slide42.png" caption="Figure:  Open Scheduling for new or existing patients" %}
+{% include img.html img="diagrams/Slide42.png" caption="Open Scheduling for new or existing patients" %}

 ###  Share Business Rules
 {:.no_toc}

 The EHR/Hospital shares the business rules and logic for creating an appointment for a particular service with the third-party application.
 For example, which assets are needed and determination of whether the shared slot are a fixed size (e.g., 5 or 15 minutes) or variable sized slots.
 This is typically an "out of band" transaction and a FHIR based transaction is out of scope for this IG.

-{% include img.html img="diagrams/Slide08.png" caption="Figure:  Share Business Rules" %}
+{% include img.html img="diagrams/Slide08.png" caption="Share Business Rules" %}

 ### Subscribe for Schedule Change Notifications
 {:.no_toc}